 After a hard fall use blowing leaves and a winter break the leaf blower failed to start in the spring.
 I checked all the usual suspects – gas, fuel to the cylinder, spark plug, spark, etc and everything looked fine.
 However, I noticed as I was pulling the starter cord that the compression seemed a little weak.
 In fact it was not just a little weak but barely noticeably having a compression.
 So I had an idea.
 I grabbed my cylinder compression tester and the compression was well below what the specification called for in order to fire.
 So much below specification that it was 50% of what it was supposed to be.

 So I tore apart the unit and pulled out the piston in which the ring was completely gummed in a compressed state, unable to expand.
 Since I didn’t have any parts wash solvent it was going to be cheaper for me to run down to the local Sear’s Parts Center and grab a new one.
+I’ve included a link to both the Sear’s Parts Direct piston and rod part and the Amazon equivalent.
+Both work on the following brands: Craftsman, McCulloch, Weed Eater, Poulan and Husqvarna.

 I put the new one on, oiling the piston and cylinder to reduce initial friction until the break completed to minimize damage.
 After reassembling the unit, it started up.
 Initially for a week or 2 when I went from idle to full throttle the engine would bog down like it was not getting the compression or right fuel / air mixture but after about 2 weeks I could go from idle to full throttle without any hesitation.